churchillcui/ads_retail/index.md

 <img src="images/sales_feature.jpeg" alt="sales-feature relationship" class = "ct" width = "80%">

 The exploration work provides a general idea of how the features and weekly sales data look like and what are their respective relations.
-To identify "key" features and answer the second question, our visualizations indicate the application of some advanced statistical models as next step.
+To identify "key" features and answer the second question, our visualization results suggest the application of some advanced statistical models as the next step.

 ### Key factors that influence weekly sales

+We tried to build several statistical models, including linear model with stepwise regression, generalized estimating equations and generalized linear models.
+Technical parts are discussed in detail in the report and are skipped here to keep our discussion on an appropriate level.
+We divide selected features into two categories with converse effects on weekly sales:

+### Prediction comparisons

-## Temporal comparison of e-commerce and total sales
+## Temporal pattern of e-commerce

 # Summary